 - Adult: 2 gm in 100 mL of NS over 10 min.
-Use a macro drip set at 10 mL/min - Pediatric: 40 mg/kg (max dose of 2 gm) in 100 mL over 10 minutes.
-Use a macro drip set at 10 mL/min.
+Use a medication pump to administer the infusion.
+If a pump is not available, the infusion can be administered manually using a macro drip set @ 10 mL/min (100 gtt/min). - Pediatric: 40 mg/kg (max dose of 2 gm) in 100 mL over 10 minutes.
+Use a medication pump to administer the infusion.
+If a pump is not available, the infusion can be administered manually using a macro drip set @ 10 mL/min (100 gtt/min).

-Eclampsia: (50%)
+Eclampsia:

-• Adult: 1 gm in 100 mL NS.
-Deliver over a minimum of 5 minutes using a macro drip set at 20 mL/min.
-If still seizing after 5 minutes, consider repeating once.
+Adult: 4 gm in 100 mL NS over 10 minutes.
+Use a medication pump to administer the infusion.
+If a pump is not available, the infusion can be administered manually using a macro drip set @ 10 mL/min (100 gtt/min).
+If patient is still seizing after 10 minutes, consider repeating once.

-Any Patient receiving intravenous magnesium sulfate should have continuous cardiac monitoring and frequent monitoring of vital signs.
+Notes:Any Patient receiving intravenous magnesium sulfate should have continuous cardiac monitoring and frequent monitoring of vital signs.